tryolabs/awesome-tryo/README.md

 The training period at Tryolabs is at least two weeks.
 Its goal is to get up to speed with the tools the company uses.
-This repo contains a list of tutorials and documentation useful for becoming familiar with the Django/Python ecosystem.
+This repo contains a list of tutorials and documentation useful for becoming familiar with the Django/Python ecosystem, as well as some ML and NLP techniques.

 During the training period, we recommend doing at least an hour a day of pairing with a mentor who has experience in the team, to get to know the work process